 Project "Piper" User Documentation¶

+Easily set up continuous delivery in your software development using SAP technologies.
 Continuous delivery is a method to develop software with short feedback cycles.
-It is applicable to projects both for SAP BTP and SAP on-premise platforms.
+It is applicable to projects both on the SAP Business Technology Platform (BTP) and on SAP on-premise platforms.
 SAP implements tooling for continuous delivery in project "Piper".
-The goal of project "Piper" is to substantially ease setting up continuous delivery in your project using SAP technologies.

 What you get¶